isomerpages/seab-corp/pages/Access Arrangements.md

 <p>Extra time (approximately 25% of the examination duration in most cases)</p>
 </li>
 <li>
-<p>More preparation time for oral examination (approximately 25% of the silent
+<p>More preparation time for oral examinations (approximately 25% of the
-preparation time)</p>
+silent preparation time)</p>
 </li>
 </ul>
 </td>